Volkswagen gets a charge out of its electric Microbus concept

 The I.D.
 Buzz sets the stage for two other focuses of VW’s vision: autonomy and connectivity.
 “I.D.
 Pilot” is an on-board self-driving system that activates four roof-mounted laser sensors and a number of interior modifications when initiated by the driver.
 In this mode, the wheel is decoupled from the steering gear and the vehicle’s computers take full command of driving functions.
 At the same time, the front passenger seats are pivoted to face the rest of the cabin and the car’s center console moves toward the rear.

 Volkswagen I.D.
-Buzz ConceptEnlarge Photo
+Buzz concept, 2017 Detroit auto showEnlarge Photo

 The laser sensors are complemented with ultrasonic sensors, radar, and camera systems to detect other drivers.
 Traffic data is also continually acquired and compared with the vehicle data via the cloud.
 Drivers can immediately resume control by touching the steering wheel or pressing either the brake or accelerator pedals.